platformbuilds/mirador-core/docs/data-seeding.md

 The seeded data integrates with:

-- **Dashboard API**: Default dashboard appears in dashboard listings
-- **KPI API**: Sample KPIs are available for dashboard configuration
+- **KPI API**: Sample KPIs are available for configuration
-- **User Interface**: Default dashboard serves as the landing page
 - **Query Engine**: KPIs can be used in unified queries and correlations

 ## Development

 ### Adding New Sample Data

-To add new sample KPIs or dashboards:
+To add new sample KPIs:

 1. Update the `seedSampleKPIs()` function in `cmd/schemactl/main.go`
 2. Follow the existing data structure patterns